Our Church in the Community

 Since its establishment the Annual Church Project has raised over £250,000 benefitting more than twenty charities and community interest organisations.

-For our 2019-20 project two organisations will benefit from our activities: Helping Hands of Birmingham, who bring care to the homeless on the streets of Brimingham and MotherShip, a community arts company that seeks to connect communities through culture and creativity.
+In 2019 two organisations were selected to benefit from our activities: Helping Hands of Birmingham, who bring care to the homeless on the streets of Brimingham and MotherShip, a community arts company that seeks to connect communities through culture and creativity.
+Due to the coronavirus pandemic the usual fund-raising period has been extended for an extra year into 2021.

 Supporting other organisations